South Korea says North likely to test-launch missile

 "There is no disagreement with the United States over North Korea," Russian Foreign Minister Sergei Lavrov said at a meeting with U.S. Secretary of State John Kerry in London, where G8 foreign ministers are to hold talks.

-"One should not frighten anybody with military manoeuvres," he was quoted as saying.
+"One should not frighten anybody with military maneuvers," he was quoted as saying.
 "There is a chance everything will calm down."

 A Chinese Foreign Ministry spokesman issued a fresh appeal for restraint and said nothing about any possible effort to bring about a change in the North's policy.